CHEMONTO-AFIR/chemonto_html_3D_structures/README.md

-The ChemONtology refers to an explicit chemical ontology-based method developed to speed up reaction path searches, as detailed in a publication on ChemRxiv.
+The ChemOntology refers to an explicit chemical ontology-based method developed to speed up reaction path searches, as detailed in a publication on ChemRxiv.
 This method uses a structured knowledge base of chemical information to provide a more efficient and reusable approach to exploring how chemical reactions can occur, aiding researchers in various fields of chemistry, particularly theoretical and computational chemistry